viniciusportto/bytebank-jdbc/README.md

 - Basic Create, Read, Update, and Delete (CRUD) operations on the database.
 - Transaction handling to ensure data integrity.

-## Topics Covered in the JDBC Course
+## Topics Covered in the JDBC Course 📖
 The JDBC course covers the following topics:

-1.Introduction to JDBC:

-- Understanding what JDBC is and its importance in Java application development for interacting with databases.
-- Architecture and components of JDBC, including the Driver Manager, JDBC Driver, and Connection.

-2.Database Connection:
+1.Database Connection:

 - Configuration and establishment of a connection to the database.
 - Usage of connection strings to specify the location, port, database name, username, and password.

-3.SQL Query Execution:
+2.SQL Query Execution:

 - Preparation and execution of SQL queries using the Statement and PreparedStatement interfaces.
 - Retrieving query results, iterating over the results, and processing the returned rows.

-4.Transaction Management:
+3.Transaction Management:

 - Understanding the concept of transactions and their importance in data integrity.
 - Using transactions to group related operations and ensure atomicity of operations.

-5.CRUD Operations (Create, Read, Update, Delete):
+4.CRUD Operations (Create, Read, Update, Delete):

 - Inserting data into tables using INSERT statements.
 - Retrieving data using SELECT statements.
 - Updating existing records using UPDATE statements.
 - Deleting records using DELETE statements.

-6.Metadata Manipulation:
+5.Metadata Manipulation:

 - Accessing and manipulating information about the database, such as tables, columns, and data types.
 - Using the DatabaseMetaData interface to obtain database information.

-7.Error Handling:
+6.Error Handling:

 - Dealing with exceptions and errors that can occur during database operations.
 - Using try-catch blocks to catch and handle exceptions.

-8.Best Practices and Performance:
+7.Best Practices and Performance:

 - Utilizing resources like connection pools to improve performance and efficiency of database operations.
 - Using PreparedStatements instead of Statements to avoid security issues and enhance performance.

-9.Security Considerations:
+8.Security Considerations:

 - Preventing SQL injection attacks by using PreparedStatements and proper data sanitization.
 - Implementing security best practices such as encryption of sensitive data and access restrictions to the database.

 These are some of the key topics covered in the JDBC course, providing a solid foundation for interacting with databases using Java.

-## Environment Setup
+## Environment Setup ⚙️

 Before running the project, make sure to set up the environment correctly.
 Follow the steps below: